 Headphones are one of the hardest things to design.

-Not only do they need to perform their primary function of delivering sound, they need to do it in a way that fits right, looks great, and lasts.
+Not only do they need to perform their primary function of delivering sound, but they also need to do it in a way that fits right, looks great, and lasts.
 Fortunately, through 60 years of developing stereo headphones, we have amassed a tremendous amount of knowledge in ergonomics, electro acoustics, and mechanical engineering which continues to drive the overall quality of our products forward.

 What’s the range of experience of the product design team?